yeoldegrove/osism.github.io/docs/advanced-guides/cloud-in-a-box.md

 # Cloud in a Box - CiaB

-💡 Cloud in a Box (CiaB) is a minimalistic installation of OSISM with only services which are needed to make it work with Kubernetes.
+💡 Cloud in a Box (CiaB) is a minimalistic installation of the latest stable OSISM release with only services which are needed to make it work with Kubernetes.
 It is intended for use as a development system on bare-metal or for use in edge environments.